List of Andromeda characters: Tyr Anasazi

 Tyr Anasazi (full name: Tyr Anasazi of Kodiak Pride, out of Victoria by Barbarossa), played by actor Keith Hamilton Cobb, is a Nietzschean.
-The name Tyr Anasazi is composed of the name of the Norse god of combat, Tyr, and the term for a prehistoric Native American culture, the Anasazi.
+The name Tyr Anasazi is composed of the name of the Norse god of combat, Tyr, and the term for a Pre-Columbian Native American culture, the Anasazi.

 He is the last known surviving member of the once-powerful Kodiak Pride of the Nietzscheans.
 The Kodiak Pride was betrayed by the Drago-Kazov Clan, the ruling Nietzschean Pride, who once entrusted them with the sacred remains of Nietzschean Progenitor Drago Musevini during the war against the Systems Commonwealth.

 Tyr Anasazi was captured and sold by alien slavers at a relatively young age to work in diamond mines.
 One day the mines caved in and he was buried approximately 200 metres underground, but he escaped, partly due to his indomitable will and his genetically derived superior strength and endurance.
 He became a highly paid and talented mercenary and was secretly hired by a wealthy and powerful Nightsider, Gerentex to secure the presumed lost High Guard warship Andromeda Ascendant with the crew of the Eureka Maru.

 Following this incident, he joined Captain Dylan Hunt in his quest for a restored Commonwealth alongside the Marus crew: Beka Valentine, Seamus Harper, Trance Gemini and Rev Bem.

 Although Tyr's aggressive attitude and combative nature occasionally put him at odds with Dylan's more pacifistic approach, the two strong men developed a certain respect for each other.
 Tyr once commented that, in his opinion, if the universe collapsed, Dylan would be one of the only three survivors (the other two being Tyr himself and the cockroaches).
 Although Dylan knew that he could only "trust Tyr to be Tyr", he also knew how to ensure that what was best for Tyr Anasazi would also be best for the Andromeda.

 However, over time Tyr Anasazi did occasionally display some surprisingly self-sacrificing behavior for a Nietzschean, such as when he risked death by hypothermia when trapped on the sinking Eureka Maru with Rev Bem and Seamus Harper so that the comatose Harper could use the only available EVA suit (They intended to flood the sinking ship with water and release it to propel them upwards, with Rev's Magog physiology leaving him better equipped to cope with the temperature).